-Nichirei Corporation invited Professor Mika Takaoka of Rikkyo University to read, and offer her opinion on, the Nichirei Group CSR Report 2016 in both its condensed and full versions (most of each is included in the “CSR/Environment-related Practices” section of the Nichirei Group's English-language website.
+Nichirei Corporation invited Professor Mika Takaoka of Rikkyo University to read, and offer her opinion on, the Nichirei Group CSR Report 2017 in both its condensed and full versions (most of each is included in the “CSR/Environment-related Practices” section of the Nichirei Group's English-language website.

 College of Business

-Hope for the future
+Expectations for the future

 and Vice Director